27 West 67th Street: Owners and tenants

-When it opened, the building had a resident who was not a painter or sculptor but an architect, Benjamin Hustace Simonson, who was a partner in the firm that worked with Ranger to construct the studio building.
+When it opened, the building had an architect in residence, Benjamin Hustace Simonson, who was a partner in the firm that worked with Ranger to construct the studio building.
 In time, it would also attract a growing number of other non-artists who appreciated its cultural ambiance and found the studio rooms useful for entertaining guests, holding meetings, and conducting classes.
-Notable among these residents were the short story writer Fannie Hurst, choreographer George Balanchine, Russian-born actress and drama teacher Maria Ouspenskaya, coloratura soprano Amelita Galli-Curci, and the ballet dancers Patricia McBride and Jean-Pierre Bonnefoux.
+Notable among these residents were short story writer Fannie Hurst, choreographer George Balanchine, Russian-born actress and drama teacher Maria Ouspenskaya, coloratura soprano Amelita Galli-Curci, and ballet dancers Patricia McBride and Jean-Pierre Bonnefoux.

 From time to time local news media would mention schools and clubs that operated out of the building's studios.
 For example, in the 1930s, Maria Ouspenskaya gave drama lessons in hers.
 In 1905, there was a School of Decorative and Applied Art in another of the studios.
 The Asiatic Institute had it office in the building in 1917.

 In 1905 a brief announcement in The New York Times showed how resident artists used their studios as galleries.
 In this case the artist, a woman known for her decorated pottery as well as her miniature portraits, had included art owned by collectors as well as works she was offering for sale.
 Here is the text: "A miniaturist of exceptional cleverness is Miss Harriet R. Strafer, who is holding an exhibition at the Sixty-seventh Street Studios (25 West Sixty-seventh Street) from Monday to Saturday next inclusive.
 Portraits of a number of prominent people have been lent, to show Miss Strafer's broad yet delicate touch."